AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!AVAILABILITY]
 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently a beta product, available to select customers.
-The product and documentation are subject to change Contact your Adobe representative to learn more.
+The product and documentation are subject to change.
+Contact your Adobe representative to learn more.

 After [creating a project](/help/guide/collaborate/manage-projects.md) within a collaboration space between an advertiser and a publisher, you can now compare your audiences against your collaborator's audiences.
 This way, you can discover overlaps between audiences and get insights broken down by match keys or identities.
 This helps advertisers decide which audiences to share with publishers for activation, depending on the desired use case.